JujuAdams/Vinyl/docs/5.0/Configuration.md

 If this property is set to `null` then the fade out speed defaults to `VINYL_DEFAULT_GAIN_RATE`.

+### `effect chain`

+*Default value: `null`*

+The effect chain to use for assets assigned to this label.
+This property can be overrided by the `effect chain` property on an asset (see below).

+!> A sound can only be played on one effect chain at a time.
+As a result, this label property can potentially conflict with effect chain definitions in other labels if an asset is assigned to multiple labels.
+This is not considered a critical error by Vinyl but can lead to unexpected behaviour.

 ### `tag`

 *Default value: `null`*